Answers to some of our FAQs

 We don't have a piano - what do you recommend?

 For a piano initially, we would strongly recommend NOT buying an expensive acoustical upright or grand.
 But rather spending $600 - $4,500 on a "fully-weighted" (which means that the keys are weighted and have the same action and feel as a grand piano) digital piano.
-As students become more intermediate/advanced, you can then upgrade (and place like Greene Music accept back your previous purchase for 100% of its value up to a certain amount of time after purchase towards another piano) your piano.
+As students become more intermediate/advanced, you can then upgrade (and place like Greene Music accepts back your previous purchase for 100% of its value up to a certain amount of time after purchase towards another piano) your piano…but this is MANY years down the road after starting.

 We recommend digital pianos for a few reasons: